UUP leader Doug Beattie sorry for tweet about Edwin Poots' wife

 Mr Poots said he accepted Mr Beattie's apology, but that the UUP leader's judgement in posting was "poor" and that his wife had been "disgusted".

-"I just don't know what he was thinking about," he told BBC News NI's The Nolan Show.
+"I just don't know what he was thinking about," he told BBC's The Nolan Show.

-"I'm a big boy, I can take a lot of abuse in politics and that's fine, but [he] shouldn't be drawing other members of people's families into anything, they have their right to their private life and, unfortunately, that has been infringed when it comes to my family."
+"I'm a big boy, I can take a lot of abuse in politics and that's fine, but [he] shouldn't be drawing other members of people's families into anything, they have their right to their private life and, unfortunately, that has been infringed when it comes to my family.

+"Saturday night was the first time we had been together as a family for four years because we have two children who are doing voluntary work abroad, it coincided that they happened to be home."

-Mr Beattie told BBC's The Nolan Show: "At times we get things wrong and it is important to stand up and say we got it wrong and apologise and I have apologised.
+Mr Beattie told BBC Radio Ulster's The Nolan Show: "At times we get things wrong and it is important to stand up and say we got it wrong and apologise and I have apologised.

 "I posted it as a joke, sometimes we all have to mind our language, we have to be on guard of our language, I let my guard down and I have let people down and for that I am genuinely sorry.